rufkeya/OSX-Arc-Darker/README.md

 ### Packages

+Ubuntu & Debian based distributions can now install the [Debian package](https://github.com/LinxGem33/OSX-Arc-Darker/releases) for easier installation of the theme all deb files have checksums for file integrity.

 Arch Linux users can install from the [AUR package](https://aur.archlinux.org/packages/osx-arc-darker/) currently maintained by @jaxmetalmax.

 **AUR Note**: If you're having trouble with the AUR packages please submit a theme request to the current package maintainer which is currently maintained by jaxmetalmax before creating an issue.